-Do you believe what God says is true?
-I mean, do you really believe it?
-I find that my lips say “yes” but my life often speaks “not so much…”.
-As we read the Word of God we may find ourselves shaking our heads vigorously in agreement with the passages on pages only to end up utterly stumped by how to apply these principals in real life.
+As we read the Word of God we may find ourselves shaking our heads vigorously in agreement only to end up utterly stumped by how to apply these principles in real life.

 Overeating is a prime example.
-The Bible has numerous verses that speak to the topics that encompass overeating (self-control, gluttony, and casting our care on God) but how does one actually use the power of these promises to help them shut the ice cream tub when they are no longer hungry?
+The Bible has numerous verses that speak to the topics that encompass how to stop overeating (self-control, gluttony, and casting our care on God) but how does one actually use the power of these promises to help them shut the ice cream tub when they are no longer hungry?

-Before you read, pray for the Holy Spirit to prick your heart with which idea will help you the most in this season.
-If you are anything like me you will read this list and identify with each and every point, so try your best to find your most effective strategy and practice it a few times before moving on.
+Before you continue, pray for the Holy Spirit to prick your heart with which idea will help you the most in this season.
+If you’re anything like me, you’ll read this list and identify with each and every point.
+Then, when you see that there is so much to be done, you’ll get overwhelmed.